khalidkarimkqr/khalidkarimkqr/README.md

 -  [**AI Podcast Clipping SaaS**](https://github.com/khalidkarimkqr/AI-Podcast-Clipping-SaaS)
 I’m building a tool that takes super long podcast videos and turns them into short, viral clips—using Next.js, TypeScript, Tailwind, AWS, Modal, and Inngest. <br/>
 Planning to add Stripe at the end so people can buy credits and use it like a full SaaS app. <br/>
 going to be the best project i have worked till now.
-Super fun and hoping to learn a lot of new stuff.
+Super fun and hoping to learn a lot of new stuff!!

 ---